1989 National League Championship Series: Game 4

 In keeping with the first three games, the scoring began early in Game 4 as the Cubs sought to tie the series and the Giants hoped to take a 3–1 lead in the series.
 The pitching match-up featured a rematch of first-game pitchers Scott Garrelts and Greg Maddux.
 Garrelts had triumphed in round one, but neither pitcher would be involved in the decision in the rematch.

 The Cubs opened the first playing small ball.
 A double by Sandberg followed by a short single by Smith and a line out to right by Mark Grace scored Sandberg to give the Cubs a 1–0 lead.
 The Giants mimicked the Cubs in the bottom of the first when Thompson walked, went to third on a Clark single, and scored on a Kevin Mitchell ground out.
 Luis Salazar then stunned the Giants faithful with a homer to give the Cubs a 2–1 lead in the second.
 But a bases-loaded single by Matt Williams in the bottom of the third scored two runs and put the Giants back in front.
 José Uribe doubled in the fourth.
 Maddux seemingly had him picked off, but a throwing error put Uribe at third, and he scored on Maddux's wild pitch to make it 4–2 Giants.
 In the top of the fifth, Walton singled and scored on Grace's triple.
 Grace then scored on Dawson's double and the score was tied at four.
 But in the bottom of the fifth, Clark doubled and Matt Williams (after fouling off seven pitches in a 12-pitch at-bat) hit his second homer of the series to give the Giants a 6–4 lead that was the final score.

 The Giants' win gave them a three games to one edge and a chance to finish the series the next day at home.
-Kelly Downs was the winning pitcher, and Steve Wilson was the loser.
-Steve Bedrosian got his second save in as many days.
+Kelly Downs won the game in relief, and Steve Bedrosian got his second save in as many days.